Bergeron scores 2, Bruins beat Stars 6-3 to end winning trip

 The Stars had tied the game in the second period after trailing 2-0.
 But Frank Vatrano and Bergeron scored on deflections 40 seconds apart in the second, and Bergeron added his 16th goal of the season in the third period.

-Brad Marchand, David Krejci scored in the first period for the Bruins.
+Marchand, David Krejci scored in the first period for the Bruins.
 Marchand had two assists and Torey Krug had three assists.

 John Klingberg and Jiri Hudler had second-period goals for Dallas, and Tyler Seguin scored in the third.